vrona/FHE.Chess/docs/model_lifecycle.md

     Is identical to Source model except that **2 input_data are combined**.<br>

-    The reason is that the 2nd input_data put emphasis to the selected piece which has to move among all the pieces which are on the current chessboard (aka the 1st input_data).<br>
+    The reason is that the 2nd input_data bring emphasis on the (source) selected piece which has to move among all the pieces currently on the chessboard (aka the 1st input_data).<br>

     1st input_data: ```self.input_layer = nn.Conv2d(12, ...)```<br>
     After all the features have been exploited from CNN layers, the output is flatten to match the 1D format of the 2nd input_data.<br>